 PSIA | Private Schools Interscholastic Association

-At Mary Immaculate School, students can actively engage in 62 diverse academic competitions spanning from 1st to 8th grade.
+At Mary Immaculate School, students can choose to actively engage in diverse academic competitions, through the PSIA organization, spanning from 1st to 8th grade.

-PSIA is an academic competition Empowering small teams of elementary and middle school students with a unique chance to collaborate and compete alongside their peers at both District and State meets.
+PSIA is an academic competition empowering small teams of elementary and middle school students with a unique chance to collaborate and compete alongside their peers at both District and State meets.
 PSIA a 501(c)(3) nonprofit education organization, offering academic competitions for grades 1 through 8 to private, parochial, and home schools throughout Texas.
-Contests cover Language Arts, STEM, Social Studies, Fine Arts, and Speech & Drama, including One-Act Play.
+Contests cover Language Arts, STEM, Social Studies, Fine Arts, Speech, and Drama.

 Events